ronf/asyncssh/docs/api.rst

 Compression algorithms
 ----------------------

-The following are the compression algorithms currently supported by AsyncSSH:
+The following are the default compression algorithms currently supported by AsyncSSH:

   | zlib\@openssh.com
+  | none

+The following compression algorithms are supported by AsyncSSH, but disabled by default:

   | zlib
-  | none

 .. index:: Signature algorithms
 .. _SignatureAlgs: